And perhaps it is more relevant today to think about the impact our periods have on the environment than ever before.

 Secondly, most pads contain polyethylene plastic (the adhesive that’s used to make the pad stick to your underwear), which is an environmentally harmful pollutant.

-Most tampons contain a chemical called dioxin, chlorine and rayon.
+Most tampons contain chemicals such as dioxin, chlorine and rayon.
 While the products sit in landfills, these chemicals get soaked up by the earth and are released as pollution into groundwater and air.

-We don’t think any of the above substances sound like they should get anywhere near the most sensitive area on our body.
+We don’t think any of the above substances should get anywhere near the most sensitive area on our body.

 It’s hard to say, if your personal, period-related waste is worth fretting over in the grand scheme of things… But one thing is for sure, switching to an eco-friendly menstrual product means you won’t contribute to overflowing the landfills with period products; in the US alone 12 billion pads and 7 million tampons pollute landfills annually.